-This time, we will add movements for [opening and closing of eyes], [deformation of eyebrows], and [opening and closing of mouth].
+This time, add movements for [Eye open/close], [deformation of eyebrows], and [Mouth Open/Close].

 Basic Tutorial List

 - Illustration Processing